sciZer0/newdiscoveries/README.md

 In other words:

->Force is the process of pushing an object in a certain direction.
+<b>Force is the process of pushing an object in a certain direction.</b>

 <p align="center">
   <img src="https://github.com/sciZer0/newdiscoveries/blob/main/assets/images/9.png"/><br>